bhegyi/hive-testbench/README.md

 change-log
 ==========
+Forked from public repo github.com/hortonworks/hive-testbench, and fixed following things.
+- convert hive to beeline and use --hivevar to pass arguments
-This fork was made to fix a few issues with existing code to convert hive to beeline, modify pom.xml to update hadoop-client and commons-cli dependency versions, and also few other changes in .sql files to fix errors
+- modify pom.xml to update hadoop-client and commons-cli dependency versions
+- few other changes in .sql files to fix errors

 hive-testbench
 ==============

 A testbench for experimenting with Apache Hive at any data scale.
 Forked from hdp3 branch.

 Overview
 ========